NICHD-BSPC/intro-rnaseq-hpc/lessons/wk8_lesson01_LRT_results.md

 **Additional columns:**

--   `log2FoldChange`: log2 fold change
+-   `log2FoldChange`: log2 fold change: Again, not to be interpreted as part of the results!
 -   `lfcSE`: standard error

 > **NOTE:** Printed at the top of the the results table are the two sample groups used to generate the log2 fold change values that we observe in the results table.
 This can be controlled using the `name` argument; the value provided to name must be an element of resultsNames(dds).